Alleged "gay panic defense" in Texas murder trial stuns advocates

 In perhaps the most notorious case, Aaron McKinney and Russell Henderson claimed “gay panic” when they stood accused of beating 21-year-old Matthew Shepard to death in 1998.
 They alleged the college student made unwanted sexual advances toward them.
 The men were sentenced to two consecutive life sentences in prison.

 In other cases, defendants have used “gay panic” with some success.
-In 2009, Joseph Biedermann was acquitted in the murder of his neighbor Terrance Hauser.
+In 2009, Joseph Biedermann was acquitted of murder in the killing of his neighbor Terrance Hauser.
 Biedermann admitted to stabbing Hauser more than 60 times after Hauser allegedly threatened to rape him.

 Related